 Patients with Renal Impairment

-Elvitegravir and cobicistat: A study of the pharmacokinetics of cobicistat-boosted elvitegravir was performed in healthy subjects and subjects with severe renal impairment (estimated creatinine clearance less than 30 mL per min).
+A study of the pharmacokinetics of cobicistat-boosted elvitegravir was performed in healthy subjects and subjects with severe renal impairment (estimated creatinine clearance less than 30 mL per minute).
 No clinically relevant differences in elvitegravir or cobicistat pharmacokinetics were observed between healthy subjects and subjects with severe renal impairment.

 Patients with Hepatic Impairment

-Elvitegravir and cobicistat: A study of the pharmacokinetics of cobicistat-boosted elvitegravir was performed in healthy subjects and subjects with moderate hepatic impairment.
+A study of the pharmacokinetics of cobicistat-boosted elvitegravir was performed in healthy subjects and subjects with moderate hepatic impairment.
 No clinically relevant differences in elvitegravir or cobicistat pharmacokinetics were observed between subjects with moderate hepatic impairment (Child-Pugh Class B) and healthy subjects.
 No dosage adjustment of elvitegravir or cobicistat is necessary for patients with mild to moderate hepatic impairment.
-The effect of severe hepatic impairment (Child-Pugh Class C) on the pharmacokinetics of elvitegravir or cobicistat has not been studied [See Use in Specific Populations].
+The effect of severe hepatic impairment (Child-Pugh Class C) on the pharmacokinetics of elvitegravir or cobicistat has not been studied [see Use In Specific Populations].

 Assessment of Drug Interactions

-The drug-drug interaction studies described in Tables 7 and 8 were conducted with STRIBILD, elvitegravir (coadministered with cobicistat or ritonavir), or cobicistat administered alone.
+The drug-drug interaction studies described in Tables 8 and 9 were conducted with STRIBILD, elvitegravir (coadministered with cobicistat or RTV), or cobicistat administered alone.

-Parameters for Elvitegravir in the Presence of the Coadministered Druga
+Pharmacokinetic Parameters for Elvitegravir in the Presence of the

 |a All interaction studies conducted in healthy volunteers.|